 Where I Started and Where I’m Going

-I created my website last summer because I wanted to make sure that I had a strong, professional digital presence before I entered the academic job market.
+I created my website in August 2017 because I wanted to make sure that I had a strong, professional digital presence before I entered the academic job market.
 I wasn’t going to enter the market immediately after setting it up.
 Rather, I created it once I neared the end of my PhD comprehensive exams, so that I would have ample time to work out any issues with my website before entering the market.

 In the past year, I’ve finished my exams, defended my dissertation proposal, and started writing my dissertation chapters.
 If I had to state my dissertation argument in one sentence, it’d be as follows: “Children’s and young adult literary texts are particularly pedagogically valuable when teaching concepts across various English Studies fields and therefore should be included in English college courses outside those that specifically focus on these two literary categories.”
 My area of specialization is children’s and young adult literature, and I love the courses I’ve taken on this subject as an undergrad and graduate student.
 The lack of these texts in courses outside the specialization (courses like rhetoric, composition, linguistics, TESOL, creative writing, etc.) is a big issue for me, as I can see how much my undergraduate students gain from reading, analyzing, and sometimes even writing, children’s and young adult texts.

 My academic passion definitely stems from teaching rather than research, so it’s hardly surprising that my research argument is pedagogical in nature.
 But, while I’ll have plenty of pages to fill when writing my dissertation, I also want a less academic outlet for writing about and discussing pedagogical practices, resources, experiences, etc. Here, then, I’ve finally found what I want for my blog’s niche.
-Rather than simply posting about random topics connected to my experiences as a reader, writer, teacher, student, fan, I am going to narrow down my focus to posts about course and class activity designs (example), experiences with assigning specific activities (example), texts that I feel would fit well in the classroom (example), tools and resources that work well for teaching/assessing/organizing (example and example), etc. .
-As more types of related content are suggested/requested via any post discussions, these ideas will also be incorporated in future posts.
+Rather than simply posting about random topics connected to my experiences as a reader, writer, teacher, student, fan, I am going to narrow down my focus to posts about course and class activity designs (example), experiences with assigning specific activities (example), texts that I feel would fit well in the classroom (example), tools and resources that work well for teaching, assessing, and organizing (example and example), and more.
+As other types of related content are suggested/requested via any post discussions, these ideas will also be incorporated in future posts.
 My posting schedule will continue its pace of every-other Friday.

 Note: Next week’s blog post is a follow-up to the back-to-school series I wrote last August.
 While those posts were written largely with college students in mind, there’s still plenty of tips relevant to college instructors in those posts and my follow-up.
 My second back-to-school post this year will be targeted to college instructors, though, and it will mark the official beginning of my blog 2.0 (though my posts this summer and some in the past are already in keeping with this focus, as is evident from all the links above).